How we can help

 You must discuss driving with your doctor following a hand injury.
 It is not recommended to drive while you are in a cast, or wearing a splint or orthoses on your hand or arm.
 Doing so may void your insurance, increase your likelihood of an accident and endanger yourself and others on the road.
 We can provide advice on safety to drive but your doctor or surgeon is responsible for providing medical clearance to return to safe driving.
-Our suburban clinic is close to where our clients live and is very close to a bus stop making it more convenient to attend.
+Both the Greenslopes clinic and Calamvale clinic are conveniently positioned and have bus stops within close proximity of the clinics.